 COMMODITY CODE ASSIGNMENT CHANGES:

-Please download the commodity code list with the buyer assignments here: Commodity Codes (MS Excel).
+Please download the commodity code list with the buyer assignments here: Commodity Codes.

 For purchases made with federal monies, please go to the SAM (System for Award Management) web site to check for vendor debarment.
 If vendor is debarred, EPCC cannot do business with it.